Reflections From the Serengeti

 Altitude 1260m (4,134 feet)

 Each camp had a similar daily routine.
 In the morning we were in the 4WD at around 6:15 or 6:30am having enjoyed a nice hot cup of tea and a muffin or cookie brought to my tent about 30 minutes earlier.
-Then we were off into the bush with a plan of where Habitu (Namiri Plains) or Isack (Mila) wanted to start the search.
+Then we were off into the bush with a plan of where Hatibu (Namiri Plains) or Isack (Mila) wanted to start the search.
 Breakfast would come later.
-We would pull up under a tree at around 10ish and enjoy a hot cuppa and delicious goodies packed just for us.
+We would pull up under a tree at around 10ish and enjoy a hot cuppa and delicious food packed just for us.

-While we were watching the lions on Tuesday, we drove around to the other side of the bush where a lioness was walking towards the same area, with two cubs in tow.
+While we were watching the lions on Tuesday, we drove around to the other side of the line of bushes where a lioness was walking towards the same area, with two cubs in tow.
 Well not really “in tow”, one was bounding ahead of mum (probably a young male), while the other was dragging its feet keeping up (probably a female).
 We stopped to watch.
 The young male found a termite mound and ran around to the back of it, crouching down & getting in position to pounce.
 When his mother and sister came passed, he leapt out towards them giving his sister a fright.
-Mum was very cool – she knows that this is practice for her son.
+Mum was very cool – she knows that this is practice hunting for her son.

 During the afternoon game drive, we went to a new (for me) area, with another Mila 4WD doing the same.
 A guide from another company told us that there was a cheetah “over there”, so off we went!